-Launching Summer 2020, experience Saga Cruises’ new luxury ship...
+Launching 2020, experience Saga Cruises’ new luxury ship...
 Spirit of Adventure's maiden season is now on sale.
-Taking to the oceans in the Summer of 2020, Saga’s second new ship is being built by the same expert team at the Meyer Werft shipyard.
+Saga’s second new ship is being built by the same expert team at the Meyer Werft shipyard.
 She's a beautiful sister to Spirit of Discovery, but with a host of surprises all her own, including two new speciality restaurants and vibrant new cabins, all with a private balcony for every guest.

 The Saga difference is all the little touches throughout your time on board.
 Whether it’s including gratuities and porterage, to complimentary afternoon tea or the nightly turn-down service, they all add up to a big part of your cruise experience.
 Always with the same high levels of service from Saga’s friendly crew.
 With two staff to every three guests, you’ll always be well looked after.

 While 999-passenger Spirit of Adventure will be the same shape and size as sister ship Spirit of Discovery (launching July 10, 2019), their strong, individual interior designs will create ‘separate identities’ says Saga’s New Build Director David Pickett.

 The spectacular Spirit of Adventure combines all the design cues, luxury and personality of the world’s top boutique hotels whilst visiting an array of spectacular destinations.